vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws.md

 	```
 	<!-- /* cSpell:enable */ -->

-5. For each of public subnet, set `map-public-ip-on-launch`.
+5. For each public subnet, set `map-public-ip-on-launch`.

 	<!-- /* cSpell:disable */ -->
 	```